-Plexiform neurofibromas are a common complication of neurofibromatosis.
-These predominantly inherited tumors can occur anywhere in the body, including the head and neck, extremities, areas around the spine and deep in the body where they may affect organs.
+Plexiform neurofibromas are predominantly inherited tumors that can occur anywhere in the body.
+This includes the head and neck, extremities, areas around the spine and deep in the body where they may affect organs.

-Although these tumors tend to grow slowly, they may grow to an enormous size and can cause serious disfigurement, brain dysfunction, or impingement on other organs.
+Although these tumors tend to grow slowly, they may grow to an enormous size and can cause serious disfigurement, brain dysfunction or impingement on other organs.
 They may also cause pain.

 Although diagnosis of these lesions is usually possible by examination of the child, the full extent of the lesion is best seen by MRI scan.
 MRI scans may show these lesions to be much more extensive than previously thought.
 For those patients with tumors around the spine, the lesions may be extremely extensive.